itsdmd/sofle-v1-modular-case/README.md

 ![](img/05.png)

 The joystick module case is designed to hold a **[KY-023](https://arduinomodules.info/ky-023-joystick-dual-axis-module/)** PCB and a **Xiao ESP32S3** board (other Xiao ESP32 should also fit since they have similar footprint).
 The board can be powered and connect directly via the USB port, or with a 3.7v battery for wireless connection (you can refer to this [image](img/08.png) for rough estimation of the size of the battery; the height of the battery should be less than 6mm).
-There's also a cutout for a 6x6x8 latching push button as a power switch for the Xiao if it is to be used with a battery.
+There's also a cutout for a 6x6x10 latching push button as a power switch for the Xiao if it is to be used with a battery.

 > Note that the reading resolution of KY-023 by default is very low.
-This should be only used for moving between monitors or tasks that do not require precision movements.
+This should be only used for moving between monitors or tasks that do not require precise movements.

 ### Trackpoint